 Cooking while on vacation is a great way to save money, spend some extra quality time with family and friends, try out new recipes with local ingredients from where you’re visiting, or create your favorite family dishes on a holiday getaway.
-Thankfully, our Georgia Cabins for YOU come with fully equipped kitchens, outfitted with full-size appliances, dishes and utensils, mugs and glasses, cooking tools, and more to make cooking in your North Georgia cabin easy.
+Thankfully, our Georgia Cabins for YOU vacation rentals come with fully equipped kitchens, outfitted with full-size appliances, dishes and utensils, mugs and glasses, cooking tools, dishwashers (so you can easily clean up), and more to make cooking in your North Georgia cabin easy.

-Stop by the Blue Ridge Farmers Market to get fresh produce and ingredients, find items for appetizers or a charcuterie board at Out of the Blue in downtown Blue Ridge, or just go by the grocery store and pick up all you’ll need for meals, drinks, and snacks.
-You may have your own favorite recipes on hand, but if you want some ideas for easy recipes to try in your Blue Ridge cabin, read on.
-We’ve found some wonderful recipes – from mains and sides to desserts and appetizers – that you can easily whip up at the cabin.
+Stop by the Blue Ridge Farmers Market to get fresh veggies and ingredients, find items for appetizers or a charcuterie board at Out of the Blue in downtown Blue Ridge (always a crowd pleaser), or just go by the grocery store and pick up all you’ll need for an easy dinner, drinks, and snacks.
+You may have your own favorite recipes on hand, but if you want some dinner ideas for family meals to try in your Blue Ridge cabin, read on.
+We’ve found some great meal ideas – from mains and sides to desserts and appetizers – that you can easily whip up at the cabin.

 Baked Pork Chops | FoodNetwork